 Cabot is called the mother of the Winooski because that river has its source in four of the town’s ponds.
 From the spectacular views of Cabot Plains to the village nestled in the valley, the up-and-down geography of Cabot offers something new around every corner.

-While in town, tour Cabot Creamery (click to check their tour schedule), where local farmer’s got together years ago to create a creamery, now known as the birthplace of nationally recognized Cabot dairy products.
-After your creamery tour you can stop in at Downstreet Eats or Harry’s Hardware Snack Bar for a relaxing meal or, if you’d prefer, The Cabot Village Store has great sandwiches and other items to go.
+While in town, tour Cabot Creamery, where the local farmer’s got together years ago to create a creamery, now known as the birthplace of nationally recognized Cabot dairy products.
+After your creamery tour, you can stop in at Downstreet Eats or Harry’s Hardware Snack Bar for a relaxing meal or, if you’d prefer, The Cabot Village Store has great sandwiches and other items to go.

 Heading south toward lower Cabot, one finds rich farmland, interesting greenhouses and market gardens offering fresh Vermont produce.